Tuesday, March 17, 2009

 Right now, there are still research journals that do this.
 Science, Nature, and Cell, although sometimes derided as “glamour mags,” do this: they make judgments about what constitutes cutting edge science.
 They say “No” a lot.

-So the real pressure of open access, and that everyone can having a printing press and distribution channel, is going to weigh upon, not the top journals, but the many other journals that publish most of the bread and butter, meat and potatoes scientific research.
+So the real pressure of open access, and that everyone can have a printing press and distribution channel, is going to weigh upon, not the top journals, but the many other journals that publish most of the bread and butter, meat and potatoes scientific research.
 What can a journal do that’s going to add value for either the authors or their readers that’s above and beyond what an author can do herself?
 Here are a few thoughts:

 • Develop a review system that checks for scientific fraud as well as scientific rigour.